gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/install.md

 The recommended package is the official [Oracle **Java SE**](http://www.oracle.com/technetwork/java/javase/index.html).
 The **OpenJDK Java** used in Ubuntu is also fine.
 The minimum is JDK 1.7, or even JRE 1.7 (the Java Runtime Environment), but, as said before, better use the latest JDK.
 On OS X the last Apple Java implementation is 1.6, so it is required to use the Oracle 1.7 or later.

-For example, on Ubuntu 12.04 LTS, you can install the OpenJDK run-time and test if it was properly installed with the following commands:
+For example, on Ubuntu 14.04 LTS, you can install the OpenJDK run-time and test if it was properly installed with the following commands:

-    $ sudo apt-get install openjdk-7-jre
+    $ sudo apt-get -y install default-jdk
     $ java -version
-    java version "1.7.0_55"
+    java version "1.7.0_85"
-    OpenJDK Runtime Environment (IcedTea 2.4.7) (7u55-2.4.7-1ubuntu1~0.12.04.2)
+    OpenJDK Runtime Environment (IcedTea 2.6.1) (7u85-2.6.1-5ubuntu0.14.04.1)
-    OpenJDK 64-Bit Server VM (build 24.51-b03, mixed mode)
+    OpenJDK 64-Bit Server VM (build 24.85-b03, mixed mode)

 ### Eclipse & CDT